International Travel House Ltd Directors Report.

 - A combination of centrally issued policies and procedures, which are regularly reviewed and updated in the light of changing business and regulatory environment, bring robustness to the process of ensuring that business risks are effectively addressed.

 - Appropriate structures are in place to proactively monitor and manage the inherent risks in businesses with unique / relatively high risk profiles.

 - The Corporate Internal Audit is an independent function and carries out risk focused audits across all businesses, enabling identification of areas where risk management processes may need to be strengthened.
 The Audit Committee of the Board reviews Internal Audit findings, provides strategic guidance on internal controls and seeks feedback on implementation based on such guidance.
 The Audit Review Committee closely monitors the internal control environment within your Company including implementation of action plans emerging out of internal audit findings.

 - A framework of strategic planning and performance management ensures realisation of business objectives based on effective strategy implementation.
 The annual planning exercise requires identification of top risks and sets out a mitigation plan with agreed timelines and accountability.
 Businesses are required to confirm periodically that all relevant risks have been identified, assessed, evaluated and that appropriate mitigation systems have been implemented.

-The combination of policies and processes as outlined above adequately addresses the various risks associated with your Companys businesses.
+The combination of policies and processes as outlined above adequately address the various risks associated with your Companys businesses.